 What does the investment program for digital healthcare look like?

-The HFA is a new investment program of the German Federal Ministry of Health that enables hospitals in Germany to undergo a cost-effective digital transformation.
+The Hospital Future Act is a new investment program of the German Federal Ministry of Health that enables hospitals in Germany to undergo a cost-effective digital transformation.
 The law implements the “Hospitals of the Future Program” adopted by the Coalition Government on June 3 in 2020.

 Specifically, according to the HFA under §19, both better internal and cross-sector care, process organization, documentation, communication, telemedicine, robotics, and high-tech medicine as well as the expansion of modern emergency capacities are to be funded.
 From January 01 in 2021 the Federal and State Governments will make around 4.3 billion Euros available to the Hospital Future Fund via the liquidity reserve of the Health Fund.